Mother’s Day Brunch Should Be As Special As Mom—Cue the Frisée Breakfast Salad and Cucumber Ice Bloody Mary

 If there are multiple moms at the table (I’m looking at you too, Aunties and Grandmas <3), a family-sized coffee cake or a jumbo batch of crunchy granola might be in order.
 However many moms you might be celebrating this year, you’ll find something to make each of them smile among our favorite Mother’s Day brunch recipes.

 Sourdough starter mixed into classic waffle batter gives a brightness, airiness, and—who knew?—exterior crunch to waffles that non-yeasted batters can’t match.
 Get the recipe >

-This classic French meal of baked, cream-soaked toast and eggs is deceptively simple (and scalable) but lavish.
-Named for the Alpine region of Bresse, which is best known to the culinary world for its exceptional chickens, the dish is practical country cooking at its finest.
-As it bakes, the cream soaks into the bread and thickens to a rich sauce right on the platter, resulting in a savory French toast.
+This savory French breakfast of baked, cream-soaked toast and eggs is deceptively simple (and scalable) but lavish.
+The cream soaks into the garlic-rubbed bread and thickens to a rich sauce right in the skillet resulting in a savory French toast.
 Get the recipe >

 In Basque country, this egg-based tortilla is sometimes sliced through the middle like a sandwich roll and layered with cured ham and sheep’s milk cheese.
 If cutting horizontally through the thin, delicate tortilla seems too troublesome, the ham and cheese are just as delicious served on the side.
 Get the recipe >

 This lightning-fast cold-brew coffee method is a simple—and portable—way to caffeinate on the go.
 Aeropress brewers are inexpensive, lightweight, and easy-to-clean, and can be used to make either hot or cold espresso-strength coffee in a matter of minutes.
 Get the recipe >